100 Word Story

 Kestrel is the journal of Fairmont State University in Fairmont, WV.
 Publishes two print issues per year of poetry, fiction, nonfiction, and visual art.
 Publishes new and established authors; special interest in Appalachian authors.

 Fjords publishes poetry, fiction, creative nonfiction, translations, visual art.
 Based in Lynchburg, VA.
-John Goslee, editor.
+Miguel Pichardo, editor-in-chief.

 Fluent Magazine covers arts and culture in West Virginia’s Shenandoah Valley and neighboring regions.
 Bimonthly, online, free.
 Includes poetry and prose.
 Nancy McKeithen, ed.

 Free State Review publishes two print issues of fiction, poetry, and nonfiction a year.
 Based in Upperco, MD.
 Hal Burdett, J. Wesley Clark, and Barrett Warner, eds.